David-Never/Project-1/README.md

 print "10. cogenital heart disease" information = raw_input()
 if information == 'arrhythmia':
-    print "We will monitor you heart rate, in case of emergency, we will contact the paramedics." elif information == 'high blood pressure':
+    print "We will monitor you heart rate, in case of emergency, we will contact the paramedics so that you can get imediate help." elif information == 'high blood pressure':
-    print "We will remind you what to avoid and any habits you fall victim to." elif information == 'frequent cardiac arrest':
+    print "We will remind you what to avoid and any habits you fall victim to.
+It is highly advised that you moniter your conditions closly" elif information == 'frequent cardiac arrest':
-    print "We will constantly make sure your heart is stable." elif information == 'heart murmurs':
+    print "We will constantly make sure your heart is stable.
+In the event of a cardiac arrest, you will semd your location to an 911 operator so that you can get immediate medical attention" elif information == 'heart murmurs':
-    print "We recommend that you visit your doctor often" elif information == 'coronary artery disease':
+    print "We recommend that you visit your doctor and moneter your condion yearly if possible" elif information == 'coronary artery disease':
     print "We recommend that you try to lower your blood pressure to prevent any heart attacks." elif information == 'congestive heart failure':